jluningp/smlformat/README.md

 ```

 ## Editors
-This is all very rough right now.
-I'm working on making it require less copypasting and editing.
 ### Emacs
 #### Setup
 1. If you want to format on save, uncomment the bottom line of `editors/emacs/smlformat.el`.